USS New Jersey (BB-62): Service with the 3rd Fleet, Admiral Halsey

-On 18 December 1944 the ships of Task Force 38 unexpectedly found themselves in a fight for their lives when Typhoon Cobra overtook the force—seven fleet and six light carriers, eight battleships, 15 cruisers, and about 50 destroyers—during their attempt to refuel at sea.
+On 18 December 1944, the ships of Task Force 38 encountered Typhoon Cobra during their attempt to refuel at sea.
 At the time the ships were operating about 300 mi east of Luzon in the Philippine Sea.
 The carriers had just completed three days of heavy raids against Japanese airfields, suppressing enemy aircraft during the American amphibious operations against Mindoro in the Philippines.
-The task force rendezvoused with Captain Jasper T. Acuff and his fueling group 17 December with the intention of refueling all ships in the task force and replacing lost aircraft.
+The task force rendezvoused with Captain Jasper T. Acuff and his fueling group on 17 December with the intention of refueling all ships in the task force and replacing lost aircraft.

 Although the sea had been growing rougher all day, the nearby cyclonic disturbance gave relatively little warning of its approach.
 Each of the carriers in the Third Fleet had a weatherman aboard, and as the fleet flagship New Jersey had a highly experienced weatherman: Commander G. F. Kosco, a graduate of the aerology course at Massachusetts Institute of Technology who had also studied hurricanes in the West Indies; despite this, none of these individuals or staffs were able to give Third Fleet due warning of the impending typhoon.
-On 18 December, the small but violent typhoon overtook the Task Force while many of the ships were attempting to refuel.
+On 18 December, the typhoon overtook the Task Force while many of the ships were attempting to refuel.
 Many of the ships were caught near the center of the storm and buffeted by extreme seas and hurricane-force winds.
 Three destroyers—Hull, Monaghan and Spence—capsized and sank with nearly all hands, while a cruiser, five aircraft carriers, and three destroyers suffered serious damage.
 Approximately 790 officers and men were lost or killed, with another 80 injured.
 Fires occurred in three carriers when planes broke loose in their hangars, and some 146 planes on various ships were lost or damaged beyond economical repair by fires, impact damage, or by being swept overboard.
-As with the other battleships of TF 38, skillful seamanship brought New Jersey through the storm largely unscathed.
+New Jersey survived the storm largely unscathed.
 She returned to Ulithi on Christmas Eve to be met by Fleet Admiral Chester Nimitz.